Colonial-Dev/satpaper/README.md

 It's also possible to specify a custom background image, if desired.

 ## Warning - Data Usage
-Satpaper downloads satellite imagery at the highest available resolution and downscales it to fit your specifications.
+Spacepaper downloads satellite imagery at the highest available resolution and downscales it to fit your specifications.
 The exact download size varies depending on which satellite you are using and the image contents, but it's typically in the ballpark of twenty megabytes.

 If you're on a metered and/or severely bandwidth-limited connection, twenty megabytes every ten to fifteen minutes can really add up.
 You have been warned!